openlawteam/docs/docs/private-self-hosted-instances/README.md

 ---
 meta:
   - name: description
-    content: information about private and self hosted instances of OpenLaw
+    content: information about private and self-hosted instances of OpenLaw
 ---

 # Private and Self-Hosted Instances